dustinwhisman/spacedoor/src/how-to-play/character-creation-and-leveling-up.md

     unfamiliar technology – plugging a MacBook into an alien mothership, for example

+  ### Races

+  Races do not directly affect your stats when creating your character, but they offer different ability bonuses and feats that you can take as you level up.
+  Races are mostly for flavor, but classes make more of a mechanical difference for how you character works.

+  ### Classes

   Each class has a primary stat, a secondary stat, and a penalty stat, which are listed under the class descriptions.
 The primary and secondary stats both start at +1, and the penalty stat starts at -1.
 Other stats start at 0.
 In